draculavlad/RabbitMQRPCWorker/README.md

         function doWork(msgRecv){

           console.log(msgRecv);                              //print recieved message content
-          console.log(msgRecv.properties.correlationId);     //print recieved message correlationId (for the message consumer to find with)
+          console.log(msgRecv.properties.correlationId);     //print recieved message correlationId (for the RPC caller to find with)

           //TODO
           //......put your code here

-          chRecv.ack(msgRecv);                               //tell rabbitmq the message is cosumed, usually call this method when the message job is done
+          //call this method here for a simple introduction, usually we do it when we send out the result, please follow the way I call this methond in the "send the procudure result to RabbitMQ" paragraph chRecv.ack(msgRecv);                               //tell rabbitmq the message is cosumed, usually call this method when the message job is done
         }
     });